Jump to:Page Content

 Congratulations to Professor Anthony Braga and all of the Boston recipients of the 2009 US Attorney General's Award!
 The Attorney General’s Award for Outstanding Contributions to Community Public Safety recognizes outstanding achievement in the development and support of community partnerships designed to address public safety within a community.
 This diverse group’s efforts in reducing and combating gang crime in Boston serve as a model for community partnering.
 Faced with an alarming increase in gang-related violent crime that threatened the viability of several Boston neighborhoods, the team launched a collaborative two-year effort aimed at improving the quality of life for area residents.
 Recipients include: John A. Wortmann, Jr. and Glenn A. MacKinlay, Assistant U.S. Attorneys; Martha Wyatt, Program Specialist District of Massachusetts; Thomas F. Crowley, Special Agent Bureau of Alcohol, Tobacco, Firearms and Explosives; Anthony A. Braga, Ph.D and Senior Research Associate, John F. Kennedy School of Government / Harvard University;Daniel Mulhern, Assistant District Attorney, Suffolk County District Attorney’s Office;Reverend Jeffrey L. Brown, Executive Director, Boston Ten Point Coalition;John Ford, Sergeant Detective, Boston Police Department;Gary French, Deputy Superintendent, Boston Police Department;Laura Hyer, Executive Director, Stop Handgun Violence;True-See Allah, Director, Boston Re-entry Initiative; and Christian J. Mitchell, Re-entry Manager, Massachusetts Department of Youth Services.

-David T. Ellwood, Dean of Harvard Kennedy School (HKS) and the Scott M. Black Professor of Political Economy announced the appointment of Bruce Western as Faculty Chair of the Program in Criminal Justice Policy and Management (PCJ).
+On May 20, 2011 David T. Ellwood, Dean of Harvard Kennedy School (HKS) and the Scott M. Black Professor of Political Economy announced the appointment of Bruce Western as Faculty Director of the Program in Criminal Justice Policy and Management (PCJ).

 Western will continue in his present roles as Professor of Sociology with the Faculty of Arts and Sciences (FAS) as well as Director of the Malcolm Wiener Center for Social Policy.
 Additionally, on July 1st he will assume the role of Daniel and Florence Guggenheim Professor of Criminal Justice at HKS.
 When asked about his new appointment with the PCJ, Western replied, "After forty years of rising incarceration rates, criminal justice policy in America is now at a crossroads.
 Its an exciting time to be chairing the Program in Criminal Justice and I'm looking forward to making our contribution to what I hope is a new era for prisons in American society."